 Our recent #ThoseWhoInspireUs series has shared the stories of Recy Taylor, Rosa Parks, and Claudette Colvin—three courageous, strong, and resilient women whose stories are interconnected and whose lives reveal a lot about the struggle for racial justice.
 Though the arrest of Rosa Parks was the catalyst that launched the Montgomery Bus Boycott, the planning and organization of the boycott was successful largely due to the tireless work of many other Black women.
 It would be impossible to overstate the importance and contributions of Claudette Colvin, Jo Ann Robinson, Mary Louise Smith, Aurelia Browder, Viola White, Geneva Johnson, Lillie Mae Bradford, Katie Wingfield, Susie McDonald, Epsie Worthy, Mary Fair Burks, Thelma Glass, and many others.

-We’re partnering with Birmingham-based shop, basic.—who, like Alabama Chanin, is committed to slow fashion and social responsibility—to create a limited-edition t-shirt inspired by the activism of Rosa Parks.
-100% of the profits from this piece will be donated to the Equal Justice Initiative to support their work of challenging prevailing narratives about race in America through extensive research, documentation, and educational efforts.
+We partnered with Birmingham-based shop, basic.—who, like Alabama Chanin, is committed to slow fashion and social responsibility—to create a limited-edition t-shirt inspired by the activism of Rosa Parks.
+100% of the profits from this piece were be donated to the Equal Justice Initiative to support their work of challenging prevailing narratives about race in America through extensive research, documentation, and educational efforts.

 Support the Equal Justice Initiative here to help them, as John Lewis famously put it, “Make good trouble.”